 Before I go into the details, know that the anglers will not be fishing Lake Cherokee, which was the playing field last time the Elite Series visited Knoxville.
 Instead, the Tennessee River, as well as Fort Loudoun and Tellico lakes, will be where Classic qualifiers rattle rods for the trophy and $300,000 payday.

 This is a massive body of water.
-The tournament boundary will span from the confluence of the French and Broad rivers 5 miles upriver from the launch in Knoxville down to the Fort Loudoun Dam.
+The tournament boundary will span from the confluence of the French Broad and Holston rivers 5 miles upriver from the launch in Knoxville down to the Fort Loudoun Dam.
 This equates to about 55 miles of navigable water.
 Fort Loudoun Lake is 14,600 acres with 379 miles of shoreline.
 Tellico Lake has 15,560 surface acres and features 357 miles of shoreline.
 Yes, the 50 Classic qualifiers will certainly be able to spread out.

 And these qualifiers should be excited.
 B.A.S.S. has never held a professional tournament on this fishery.
 (Two B.A.S.S.
 Nation Championships have been held here, one in 1998 and the most recent in 2000.)
 So, there is no historical edge for any angler.
 There’s no edge unless, of course, you look at local favorites.
 Ten current Elite Series anglers call the Volunteer State home.
 Brandon Card and Brandon Coulter hail from Knoxville, proper.
 And Ott DeFoe will be a fantasy favorite, assuming he qualifies.